melanchall/drywetmidi/Docs/articles/high-level-managing/Getting-objects.md

 ![GetObjects-Rests-SeparateByNoteNumber](images/Getting-objects-GetObjects-Rests-SeparateByNoteNumber.png)

-As you can see rests now are separated by note number (channel doesn't matter).
+As you can see, rests now are separated by note number (channel doesn't matter).
 So rests will be constructed for each note number at spaces where there are no notes (with any channel).

 Code: